 The interest rates on savings accounts and CDs can change and are partly affected by what the Federal Reserve is doing.
-Generally when the Fed raises the federal funds rate, interest rates on savings accounts may increase.
-The opposite may also happen to interest rates when the fed funds rate decrease.
+Generally when the Fed raises the federal funds rate, interest rates on savings accounts increase.
+The opposite may also happen to interest rates when the fed funds rate decreases.

 Rates on CDs may also change.
 But when you open a CD, the rate for that CD is typically fixed for the entire term.

 The difference between simple vs. compound interest for a savings account will determine how fast your money could grow.
 Simple interest really is quite simple; you just multiply your balance by the interest rate.

 For example, let’s say you have $10,000 (that you don’t touch) and a bank offers an interest rate of 2%.
 You’ll multiply $10,000 by 2% which equals $200 at the end of the year.
 So your interest will be $200 - not bad.